- Entertainment and Media»

 This is a similar guitar to the D-15M is construction and styling, with a few small difference.
 The most obvious is the single-cut design that will allow better access to the higher registers.

-Another big difference, of course, is the onboard Fishman Matrix VT Enhance NT2 preamp.
-Otherwise, it’s the same great solid-mahogany acoustic guitar as the D-15M.
+Another big difference, of course, is the onboard Fishman Matrix VT Enhance preamp.
+Otherwise, it’s very similar to the D-15M.

 There are Martin 15-series mahogany guitars with 00 and 000 body styles as well.
 These might not have the same projection of the dreadnoughts, but some players feel they have a more even sound to them with a fuller tonal profile.